Thrombectomy-Capable Stroke Center

 *National Target Benchmark is above 90% Compliance

-There are two kinds of stroke: ischemic and hemorrhagic.
-In ischemic stroke, the most common type, a blood clot blocks a blood vessel in the brain.
-In hemorrhagic stroke, a blood vessel breaks and bleeds into the brain.
+There are two types of stroke: ischemic and hemorrhagic.
+An ischemic stroke, which is the most common type of stroke, occurs when there is a blockage within a blood vessel within the brain.
+In a hemorrhagic stroke, a blood vessel breaks open and bleeds into the brain.
 Symptoms of stroke include:

 • Trouble seeing in one or both eyes

-Use the acronym FAST to quickly identify possible strokes:
+Use the acronym BE FAST to quickly identify possible strokes:

 • Take steps to manage your cholesterol